SSWConsulting/SSW.Rules.Content/rules/spec-do-you-create-an-initial-release-plan-and-ballpark/rule.md

 ### Summary Product Backlog

-* A list of product backlog items (PBIs) broken down based on the Requirements Analysis and the Architectural Design
+* A list of Product Backlog Items (PBIs) broken down based on the Requirements Analysis and the Architectural Design
 * These PBIs will then be estimated

 ### Ballpark Estimates